Agent215/Java_Learning_Kit/README.md

-# Java_Text_book
+# Java_Text_Book
-my java 1 text book from community college. written by Chuck Herbert
+## java 1 textbook from community college of Philadelphia. written by Chuck Herbert

+This was originally shared as free.
+I am sharing this because I believe it is a valuable resource for beginners who would like to learn the basics of computer programing.

-I have included all of the assingments, with my solutions from that semester.
+I have included all of the assignments, with my solutions from that semester.
 Information should be free.